 Everyone wants to go above and beyond to distinguish themselves from their competitors.
 However, some project managers go too far by having an unrealistic project milestone and agree on deadlines or features that are almost impossible to achieve.
 There are times when clients push for quicker completion and the manager succumbs to pressure.

 Nevertheless, the project and the team working on it suffer as a result.

 You might be able to pull it off and deliver on time by having multiple caffeine-induced working nights in a week, but that is counterproductive.
 Exhaustion significantly affects the overall quality of the final product and has a severe impact on the team’s morale and demotivates them.
 Realizing the limits of team management and sometimes standing up to the clients is a practice effective project managers adopt.

 11. Review and reflect on the performance

 It will be better for the team and you will also get a chance to improve yourself.
-As a project manager, this practice will also give you an idea about team members that need some kind of training which will improve their skills for the future.
+As a project manager, this practice will also give you an idea about team members that need some kind of training that will improve their project management skills for the future.

 If you are a project manager who followed all these recommended practices in your project, it is highly likely that it was a success.
 Not only did you perform exceptionally but through the best project management practices, you ensured that your team will perform even better next time.